canbal/webrtc/README.md

+# This is my version of WebRTC - do not use!

 **WebRTC is a free, open software project** that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
 The WebRTC components have been optimized to best serve this purpose.